simphony/simphony-lammps/README.rst

 LAMMPS installation
 ~~~~~~~~~~~~~~~~~~~

 This engine-wrapper uses LAMMPS Molecular Dynamics Simulator.
 The engine wrapper assumes that there is an executable called "lammps" that can be found in the PATH and an exception is thrown if this is not the case.

 A recent stable version (9 Dec 2014, tagged r12824) of LAMMPS is supported and has been tested.
-See ``install_lammps.sh`` for an example installation instructions.
+See ``install_external.sh`` for an example installation instructions.
 For further information, see http://lammps.sandia.gov/index.html

 Testing